HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/06-contributing.html.md

 title: "Contributing"
 ```

+//todo

-We are always looking for contributors to this project.
-Being open source and powered by people all over the world you can help in many ways, even if its not monetary.
+We welcome new contributors to this project.
+Being open source and followed by people all over the world, you can help in many ways.

 HaxeFlixel is a an [open-source](http://en.wikipedia.org/wiki/Open-source_software) project with humble beginnings sparked from a passion for the technology and game development.
 Everyone working on the project has come together from a friendly and flexible approach to make this library and community an enjoyable and robust solution for cross platform 2D games.